HPInc/cloud_deployment_scripts/README.md

 ## (Optional) Encrypting Secrets
 Secrets required as input to the Terraform scripts include Active Directory passwords, PCoIP registration key and the connector token.
 These secrets are stored in the local files terraform.tfvars and terraform.tfstate, and will also be uploaded as part of provisioning scripts to a Google Cloud Storage bucket.

-The Terraform scripts are designed to support both plain-text and KMS-encrypted secrets.
-Plain-text secrets requires no extra steps, but will be stored in plain-text in the above mentioned locations.
+The Terraform scripts are designed to support both plaintext and KMS-encrypted secrets.
+Plaintext secrets requires no extra steps, but will be stored in plaintext in the above mentioned locations.
 It is recommended that secrets are first encrypted before being entered into terraform.tfvars.

 To encrypt secrets using the KMS crypto key created above, follow the instructions here: https://cloud.google.com/kms/docs/encrypt-decrypt.
 Base64 encode the ciphertext before copying and pasting it into terraform.tfvars.
 For example, execute the following command in GCP Cloud Shell: